akankshatripathy/CIS3500-g7-project/proposaldraft.md

 11. As a responsible budgeter, I want to store my previous conversions and transactions so that I can access the previous values and currencies that I was converting between to use for my personal records later.

 12. As a merchant of tourist products, I want to monitor changes in global currencies so that I can anticipate the willingness of different types of tourists to purchase my products.

+13. As an online shopper who frequently needs to convert currencies, I want to use a currency converter in my browser that is simple and intuitive, so that I can quickly convert currencies without any confusion.

+14. As a power user, I want the currency converter Chrome extension to offer customizable shortcuts or hotkeys, allowing me to perform currency conversions efficiently without relying solely on mouse clicks.

+15. As a user who values aesthetics, I want the currency converter Chrome extension to have a visually appealing design with modern UI elements and smooth animations, enhancing my overall browsing experience.

+16. As a user, I want the currency converter Chrome extension to offer both dark and light mode themes, allowing me to switch between them based on my preferences and reducing eye strain during late-night browsing sessions.

 ## Notes - AT